The main value-added logistics activities are part of what can be generally referred to as warehousing, which can involve a wide array of activities:

 - Receiving goods, breaking shipments, and packing (preparing for shipment).
 It can also involve packaging where goods are broken down into units ready for retail sales.

-- Light manufacturing tasks such as assembly and customizing to country-specific (or culture-specific) demands, which includes adding parts and manuals.
+- Light manufacturing tasks such as assembly and customizing to country-specific (or culture-specific) demands, which include adding parts and manuals.

-- A variety of reverse logistics activities such as returning empty packaging, the recycling of used goods back into the commodity chain, or the cleaning of containers to be reused.
+- A variety of reverse logistics activities such as returning empty packaging, recycling used goods back into the commodity chain, or container cleaning before reuse.

 - Providing specialized storage facilities, such as to support cold chain logistics.